dpsenner/bridge-from-torrent-rss-feed-to-rtorrent/README.md

 ### --xml-rpc-uri

-Sets the XML RPC Uri to the .
+This argument sets the uri to the rtorrent http xmlrpc interface.
 This argument is required.

 #### Allowed values